 But you absolutely shouldn’t feel guilty.
 Nor should you feel alone.
 Finding a family work life balance is a struggle all working parents face.
-And while there’s no one-size-fits-all solution to lightening your load, there are some things you can do to better balance home life with work life – as shared by real-life mums and dads in the same boat.
+And while there’s no one-size-fits-all solution to lightening your load, below you can find some family, work-life balance tips – as shared by real-life mums and dads in the same boat.

-Balancing work and family during the Covid-19 pandemic
+Family, work and life balance during the Covid-19 pandemic

 The coronavirus pandemic has drastically changed life for all of us.
 And even though lockdown is now easing across the United Kingdom and Ireland, the current advice is still to work from home if you can.
 While the past few months have given parents the opportunity to spend more time with their children (a silver lining at a difficult time), the situation has also resulted in new challenges, as mums, dads and guardians attempt to juggle home schooling with their work commitments.
 You’re probably in a well-worn routine by now, but if you’re struggling to maintain momentum, get back on track with the following tips for coping with new changes in routine during the Covid-19 pandemic.